 In case the joint management structure is responsible for an irregularity or fraud, the liability vis-à-vis the EC falls on the national authorities of <Beneficiary xxx>.
 In case of system errors or irregularities, both the national authorities of <Beneficiary xxx> and <Beneficiary yyy> will jointly bear the financial consequences.
 Each country will be responsible in proportion to the IPA contribution allocated for final beneficiaries in their territories.

-Systemic errors may conduct to suspension of payments in accordance with the provisions of article 40 of the FwA.
+Systemic errors may conduct to suspension of payments in accordance with the provisions of article 40 of the FWA.

 Article 11 – Procurement

-The provisions of article 18 of the FwA on rules on procurement and award of grants shall apply.
+The provisions of article 18 of the FWA on rules on procurement and award of grants shall apply.

 All service, supplies, and work contracts and grant agreements shall be awarded and implemented in accordance with the procedures and standard documents laid down and published by the EC for the implementation of external actions, in force at the time of the launch of the procedure in question, unless otherwise provided for in Sectoral or Financing Agreements.